ibm-cloud-docs/EventStreams/using_rest_producer.md

 ## Migrating from existing endpoint to the v2 endpoint of the REST producer API
 {: #migrating_endpoint}

-Several improvements have been made to the v2 endpoint for better usage and to align with the API standards.
-To make the most of these improvements, you should make changes to the existing applications.
+Several improvements have been made to the v2 endpoint for better usage and alignment with the API standards.
+To make the most of these improvements, you should make changes to your existing applications.

 The following considerations can help you plan the migration: